 Carefully select any plants you use in retaining wall beds to be sure they are suitable for use around your pool.
 You don't want anything messy that will leave lots of debris in your pool.
 Plus, they should be ones that can cope with sun and humidity levels.Continue to 20 of 22 below.

 20 of 22

 If you want your garden pond to be a particularly eye-catching feature, you could build a retaining wall around it.
 It can also be helpful for safety and to prevent the sides of the pond from eroding.

 If you are building the pond wall yourself, be aware that loose, natural stones are difficult to stack, and the wall shouldn't be too high making pond maintenance more of a challenge.Continue to 21 of 22 below.

 This is another example of multi-height retaining walls being used to create interest and soften the landscape around a pool.
 Here the low-maintenance beds are filled with ornamental grasses of differing heights.Continue to 22 of 22 below.

 22 of 22

-The intricate, mixed color stonework is an eye-catching feature in this classic multi-tiered garden.
-The shrubs, roses, and other flowers used all fit in with this traditional style and let the showy stonework shine through.
+The intricate, mixed-color stonework is an eye-catching feature in this classic multi-tiered garden.
+The shrubs, roses, and other flowers fit with this traditional style and let the showy stonework shine through.